The Lifesaving Merit Badge: Your Ultimate Guide in 2026

 Sometimes, getting in the water and rescuing the victim may not be the best option.
 This requirement is a little easier to explain thanks to the order of methods:

-Above anything else, make sure to trust your gut.
+Above anything else, trust your gut.
 If you feel that you’d just become another victim by going in, you definitely shouldn’t.
 If the lifeguards need to rescue you too, it could waste valuable, life-saving time for the first victim.
 In lifesaving, every second counts!

 4) Demonstrate “reaching” rescues using various items such as arm, leg, towels, shirts, paddles, and poles.